MathildeFogPerez/switchinsertMinION/README.md

 The input of the pipeline are 2D reads coming from target amplicon of the switch region sequenced by Oxford Nanopore Technologies, quality-based filtered by Metrichor (https://metrichor.com/s/).
 Data can be found at SRA db: PRJNA638005 accession number.

-The general overview of the pipeline is represented in 'SuppFig_Pipeline_MinION.pdf' file.
 These scripts were run on Linux machines.